Posted on Mar 20, 2020

 In the past, say 15-20 years ago, FDG PET scans were the norm for oncology.
 So a lot of people thought that if they could master this one type of PET scan, accuracy would be consistent.

 But that’s not true anymore.
 PET has become much more complex.
-There are two tracers that have been added within the last five years to oncological imaging and a couple more are being added right now.
+Two tracers have been added within the last five years to oncological imaging and a couple more are being added right now.
 So it’s about to become even more complex.
-This means it’s more important than ever for radiologists to stay up to date on the latest capabilities and techniques in order to ensure PET scan accuracy.
+This means it’s more important than ever for radiologists to stay up to date on the latest capabilities and techniques to ensure PET scan accuracy.

 Anyone focused on doing general readings, or even for someone who does CT and MRI, t’s just not possible to also keep up with what’s coming out in PET.
 Radiologists who have picked up how to read a nuclear scan on the side will have a significantly more difficult time reading PET and can deliver false reports because they didn’t fully understand what they were reading.